List of Coronation Street characters introduced in 1999: Ian Bentley

 Ian Bentley, played by Jonathan Guy Lewis, first appeared on 29 January 1999.
 He is introduced as the fiancé of Sharon Gaskell (Tracie Bennett).
 Ian begins an affair with the recently widowed Natalie Barnes (Denise Welch).
 Sharon discovers the affair, but intends to marry Ian regardless, dismissing the affair as one last fling.
 However, during the service, Sharon calls Ian a liar and jilts him.
 Months later, after Sharon attempts suicide, she calls Ian and the pair decide to reconcile their relationship.
-When Sharon returns in 2021, she reveals to Rita Tanner (Barbara Knox) that she and Ian have since parted ways due to Ian's infidelity.
+When Sharon returns in 2021, she reveals to Rita Tanner (Barbara Knox) that she and Ian have since divorced due to Ian's infidelity.

 Jessica Lundy

-Reverend Jessica Lundy, portrayed by Olwen May, was a pastor who was best known for wedding Hayley Patterson (Julie Hesmondhalgh) and Roy Cropper (David Neilson), despite it being illegal due to Hayley being transsexual.
-Even Les Battersby (Bruce Jones) almost made the wedding a failure as he ran into the church and protested.
+The Reverend Jessica Lundy, portrayed by Olwen May, was a pastor who was best known for officiating at the wedding Hayley Patterson (Julie Hesmondhalgh) and Roy Cropper (David Neilson), despite it being illegal due to Hayley being transsexual.
+Les Battersby (Bruce Jones) almost made the wedding a failure as he ran into the church and protested.

 Jessica next appeared as the pastor to christen baby Bethany Platt (Amy and Emily Walton); Hayley and Bethany's teenage mother Sarah-Louise's (Tina O'Brien) best mate Candice Stowe (Nikki Sanderson) were godmothers and Roy was godfather.
 Bethany's uncle David (Jack P. Shepherd) was intending to be godfather, but he jealously did a runner from the church.
 The christening party was also ruined when Candice's mother Marion (Paula Simms) turned up and angrily dragged her daughter away, and David turned up in a police car as he was caught shoplifting.

 Jessica's surname was credited in her first two appearances, but on her last appearance, her first name was revealed.

 Nita Desai

 Nita Desai, played by Rebecca Sarker, arrives in January as a new assistant at the Corner Shop, which her family later take over.

-Nita managed the shop for Ravi when he bought it from Fred Elliott, living in the flat above.
+Nita managed the shop for her father Ravi (Saeed Jaffrey) when he bought it from Fred Elliott (John Savident), living in the flat above.
 After just four months, Nita, craving independence, left the family business to climb the managerial ladder at Freshco supermarket.
 She spent a year as assistant manager at the Weatherfield branch before, in 2000, leaving the street for Inverness to run her own store.

 Ravi Desai

 Ravi Desai took over the management of the Corner Shop on Coronation Street in January 1999.
 Played by actor Saeed Jaffrey, Ravi left Weatherfield due to family issues later in the year, and sold his empire of corner shops in the area to his nephew, Dev Alahan (Jimmi Harkishin).
-In June 2019 Dev receives a phone call and learns that Ravi is dying and he takes his children Aadi and Asha to see him in India.
+In June 2019, Dev receives a phone call and learns that Ravi is dying and he takes his children Aadi and Asha to see him in India.
 However, when Dev returns in August, he reveals Ravi is still alive and well.